openspending/spendb/doc/api.rst

 Full-text Search API
 ====================

-OpenSpending supports full-text search as a research tool for everyone who wants to investigate the spending information kept in our database.
+SpenDB supports full-text search as a research tool for everyone who wants to investigate the spending information kept in our database.